Beliavsky/Fortran-Tools/README.md

 ### Static Analysis
 [camfort](https://github.com/camfort/camfort): refactoring and verification tool for scientific Fortran programs.
 It currently supports Fortran 66, 77, and 90 with various legacy extensions.

+[Cleanscape FortranLint](https://stellar.cleanscape.net/products/fortranlint/): static source code analysis tool that reduces your organizational exposure to risks from latent software problems by automatically identifying problems at their source -- in the Fortran code prior to compiling or executing programs.
+(C)

 [flint](https://github.com/JonasToth/flint): Little linter for Fortran, with static analysis and formatting, by JonasToth

 [flint](https://github.com/marshallward/flint): aspires to be a Fortran parser, delinter, and analyser, by marshallward.
 For now, it is a Fortran tokenizer, with tools for parsing and automated documentation.